lkrumpak/UFFRemover/README.md

 This step is optional as the values from the ground truth are already provided.
 The values can be found at `todomvc\examples.groundtruth`.
 However, if you wish to retrieve the ground truth values, please visit the following [link](https://github.com/lkrumpak/lacuna-evaluation-ground-truth)

 ## Step 2.
 Instrumenting the subjects
-First lets make a copy of exmaples folder and name it example.original this will be used in a later step!

 Run the following script within the "scripts" folder:
 ```
 python3 instrument_files.py